Why I go to the gym less often and no longer care how much protein I eat. And how that’s made me a better person.

-Like Chris mentioned in the above comment, I’m no longer focused on getting bigger and stronger.
-Instead I’m fixing old injuries and improving all the things I’ve neglected in the past 10 years, including mobility and endurance.
+I’m no longer focused on getting bigger and stronger at all costs.
+Instead, I want to keep making progress while fixing old injuries and improving all the things I’ve neglected in the past 10 years, including mobility and endurance.

-I’ve stopped seeing the gym as the only place where you can get in shape.
+Another thing: I’ve stopped seeing the gym as the ONLY place where you can get in shape.

 I go bouldering.
 I play basketball.
 I occasionally run sprints.
 I go on long walks and hikes with friends.
 I do handstands and bodyweight workouts in the park.